Aiven-Labs/pgvector-find-faces-talk/slides/slides.rst

 * to *"recognise"* that a thing belongs to particular categories.

 This is wonderful - and sometimes leads to surprising results

+..
+Comment from reviewer - I spend a reasonable amount of time on this one slide, so consider splitting it up
+   (which would help me remember what to say!)

 Part the third: Finding pictures of me
 --------------------------------------